antu619/tasty-recipes/README.md

 - **Express.js**: A minimal and flexible Node.js web application framework.
 - **MongoDB**: A NoSQL database used for storing recipe data.

+## Setup Instructions
+- Clone the repository.
+- Navigate to the project directory.
+- Install dependencies using `npm install`.
+- Set up Firebase for authentication.
+- Set up MongoDB for database operations.
+- Run the frontend and backend servers using `npm run dev`.

 ## Links

 - Client Site Live [Link](https://tasty-recipes-b8ce6.web.app/)